-- Address explicitly the groundbreaking nature of the project (what is the "core novelty"?) and its potential impact both the "immediate" impact on your field/other fields as well as your "long-term-vision". - It should become evident for reviewers that your approach is original, really novel - not "an extension" of (your) previous research and also timely.
-Explain the unique features of your project and the advantages of your approach compared to competing approaches.
+- Address explicitly the groundbreaking nature of the project and its potential impact ("immediate" impact and mid/long-term-vision). - It should become evident for reviewers that your approach is original, really novel and not rather "an extension" of your previous research.
+Explain the unique features of your project, the advantages of your approach compared to competing approaches, and also why your project is timely.

-Hypothesis-driven project?/Clearly defined research questions?
+Hypothesis-driven project/clearly defined research questions?